husisy/PHYS5340/jupyterbook/lec02.md

 Notes

-1. Some of you may already recognize we are really talking about an auto-correlation ffunction in the Heisenberg picture, which is simply a "Green's function"
+1. Some of you may already recognize we are really talking about an auto-correlation function in the Heisenberg picture, which is simply a "Green's function"
 2. How to extract the energies of the excitation?
 Fourier transform!
 We will be using that extensively later

 Level 3: It allows us to treat perturbations to our system.
 The time-evolution operator solves the equation